 Questions about Belle Tire

-Belle Tire currently has 126 locations in Michigan, northern Ohio, and Indiana.
+Belle Tire currently has 143 stores in Michigan, northern Ohio, Indiana and Illinois.

 No. Belle Tire's locations are not franchised.

 Belle Tire is open Monday through Saturday.
 Monday, 8 am to 8 pm; Tuesday, 8 am to 6 pm; Wednesday, 8 am to 6 pm; Thursday 8 am to 8 pm; Friday, 8 am to 6 pm; Saturday, 8 am to 5 pm.

 The Belle Tire headquarters is located at 1000 Enterprise Drive in Allen Park, Michigan 48101